mjordan/islandora_workbench_docs/docs/preparing_data.md

 The names of the image/PDF/video/etc. files are included in the `file` column of the CSV file.
 Files with any extension that you can upload to Drupal are allowed.
 Islandora Workbench reads the CSV file and iterates throught it, performing the current task for each record.
 In this configuration, files other than the CSV and your media files are allowed in this directory (although for some configurations, your input directory should not contain any files that are not going to be ingested).

 This is Islandora Workbench's default configuration.
-If you do not specify an `input_dir` or an `input_csv`, as illustrated in this minimal configuration file:
+If you do not specify an `input_dir` or an `input_csv`, as illustrated in following minimal configuration file, Workbench will assume your files are in a directory named "input_data" in the same directory as the Workbench script, and that within that directory, your CSV file is named "metadata.csv":

 ```yaml
 task: create